ekasnh/Gigidi-giggid-Learn-Python/README.md

 - **Feedback:** Be open to feedback and ready to make necessary changes.
 - **Respect:** Be respectful and considerate in your interactions with other contributors and maintainers.

-## Community Guidelines

-- **Respect:** Treat everyone with respect.
-Be polite and considerate in your communication.
-- **Collaboration:** Be open to collaboration and willing to help others.
-- **Inclusivity:** Strive to create an inclusive and welcoming environment for everyone.

 Thank you for contributing to the Python Learn repository!
 Your efforts help make this a valuable resource for learners around the world.

-## Licensed under
-This work is licensed under CC BY-NC-SA 4.0